The Once and Future King

 The Once and Future King is a collection of fantasy novels by T. H. White about the legend of King Arthur.
 It is loosely based upon the 1485 work Le Morte d'Arthur by Sir Thomas Malory.
-It was first published in 1958 as a collection of shorter novels that were published from 1938 to 1940, with some new or amended material.
+It was first published in 1958 as a collection of shorter romaner that were published from 1938 to 1940, with some new or amended material.
 The title refers to a legend that Arthur will one day return as king.

 Plot

 Most of the book takes place in Gramarye, the name that White gives to Britain, and chronicles the youth and education of King Arthur, his rule as king, and the romance between Sir Lancelot and Queen Guinevere.
 The story starts in the final years of the rule of King Uther Pendragon, Arthur's father.

 The Sword in the Stone

 The first part, "The Sword in the Stone" (first published 1938), chronicles Arthur's upbringing by his foster father Sir Ector, his rivalry and friendship with his foster brother Kay, and his initial training by Merlyn, a wizard who lives through time backwards.
 Merlyn, knowing the boy's destiny, teaches Arthur (known as "Wart") what it means to be a good king by turning him into various kinds of animals: fish, hawk, ant, goose, and badger.
 Each of the transformations is meant to teach Wart a lesson, which will prepare him for his future life.
 Merlyn instills in Arthur the concept that the only justifiable reason for war is to prevent another from going to war and that contemporary human governments and powerful people exemplify the worst aspects of the rule of Might.